imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.8.0

+- ✨ Enable to insert custom message with ^
+- ✨ Enable to import setting from JSON

 ### 1.7.4

 - 🐛 copy link on narrow width